-We request for Deputy Governor’s approval for the nominated officers to attend the aforementioned training and payment of associated costs amounting to USD 2,600 (Two Thousand six Hundred United States Dollars) and UGX 600,000 (Six hundred thousand shillings).
+We request for Deputy Governor’s approval for the nominated officers to attend the aforementioned training and payment of associated costs amounting to USD 3,300 (Three Thousand Three Hundred United States Dollars) and UGX 600,000 (Six hundred thousand shillings).

-The amount will be charged to the NPSD Oversight of Payment Systems A/C No. 143.546586.1.
+The amount will be charged to the NPSD Oversight and Alliance for Financial Inclusion budgets.

 Mackay Aomu